stevekinney/stevekinney.net/src/courses/figma/branching-and-merging.md

 ---
 title: Branching and Merging Versions
-description: "Unlock efficient, collaborative design with Figma's branching and merging.
-Work independently on branches and seamlessly integrate changes, enhancing teamwork and creativity."
+description: Unlock efficient, collaborative design with Figma's branching and merging.
+Work independently on branches and seamlessly integrate changes, enhancing teamwork and creativity.
+drafted: true
-published: false
+figma: false
 date: 2024-03-09T14:27:50-05:00
 modified: 2024-03-20T13:29:42-06:00
+tags: [figma, course, frontendmasters]
 ---

 We're not going to go _too_ in-depth into branching in Figma, for two salient reasons: